-$91.\,\mathrm{A}$ description of the procedures and criteria applicable to the supervisory body when same provides preliminary assessment of the business deals to be conducted between the Company and the holders of qualifying interests or entity-relationships with the former, as envisaged in Article 20 of the Securities' Code.
+91. A description of the procedures and criteria applicable to the supervisory body when same provides preliminary assessment of the business deals to be carried out between the Company and the holders of qualifying interests or entity-relationships with the former, as envisaged in Article 20 of the Securities' Code.